ScrippsCCBB/CCBBwebsite/docs/services/CCBB_services_transcriptomics.md

 # Additional Services

-Email to ccbb@scripps.edu to set up a consultation meeting for additional service(s)
+Email to ccbb.at.scripps.edu to set up a consultation meeting for additional service(s)

 ## Additional services: Consult CCBB to get a quote/estimation of effort in hours.
 CCBB service hourly charges apply.